php-dev-br/laravel-doc-pt-br/valet.md

 The `serves` method should return `true` if your driver should handle the incoming request.
 Otherwise, the method should return `false`.
 So, within this method you should attempt to determine if the given `$sitePath` contains a project of the type you are trying to serve.

 For example, let's pretend we are writing a `WordPressValetDriver`.
-Our `serves` method might look something like this:
+Our serve method might look something like this:

     /**
      * Determine if the driver serves the request.